Festival date: May 28 to June 2, 2020

 INTERNATIONAL & NATIONAL COMPETITION

-The competitions consist of short films with a maximum length of 30 minutes.
+The competitions consist of short films with a maximum length of up to 30 minutes and a completion date of 1 January 2019 .
 Each competition has an international jury and awards.

 Fiction & Documentary – international short fiction films, documentaries and narrative animation as well as hybrid forms